FallerS/FallerS.github.io/_posts/2021-01-15-second_post.md

 ## Value at Risk
-We want to estimate, how much a investments might lose given a predefined probability, and given normal market conditions, in a set time period
+We want to estimate, how much a investments might lose given a predefined probability, and given normal market conditions, in a set time period.
-There are different ways to measure VaR
+There are different ways to measure VaR.

 ### Historic VaR
 We want the lowest 5% of returns in our historic dataset.